US labor judge orders Starbucks to reinstate high-profile union organizer

 Brisack helped lead the unionization of a Starbucks store in downtown Buffalo, New York, in late 2021.
 It was the first company-owned Starbucks store to unionize in the U.S. in decades.
 At least 370 Starbucks stores have voted to unionize since then.

-After the successful union election at her store, Brisack began working full-time for Workers United, the union organizing Starbucks workers.
-But she found it increasingly difficult to do that work while also working at Starbucks.
+After the successful union election at the store, Brisack began working full-time for Workers United, the union organizing Starbucks workers.
+But they found it increasingly difficult to do that work while also working at Starbucks.

-Brisack said Wednesday she is excited to return to work at Starbucks even though the company opposes the unionization effort.
+Brisack said Wednesday they are excited to return to work at Starbucks even though the company opposes the unionization effort.

 “The law offers Starbucks innumerable delay tactics and avenues of appeal, so I believe this fight will ultimately be won in the court of public opinion, through a consumer boycott of Starbucks,” Brisack said.

-Note: This story was first published on Feb.
-7, 2024.
-It was corrected Feb.
-8, 2024, to use they/them pronouns for Jaz Brisack.